The Square of Nijenhuis Tensor and Its Vanishing Results: Introduction

+In this paper, we write down some calculations on the "square" of Nijenhuis tensor, which is in weak and strong meaning, and vanishing results of the the square of Nijenhuis tensor, in weak and strong meaning.
+The motivation for us to look at the square of Nijenhuis tensor and vanishing results of square for certain geometric objects is we try to classify the image of Nijenhuis tensor, and wish to ralate those classes to cohomology and seek properties and relations for almost-complex structure and complex structures.

 We state the settings, definitions and main results in Section \ref{sec-main-results}, In Section \ref{sec-proof-T-is0} we prove that the weak form of square of Nijenhuis tensor is zero for general almost-complex manifolds.
 That section is the revision of the author's another work about one and one half year ago.
 In Section \ref{sec-property-L-ell} we study properties of the square of the Nijenhuis tensor and the recapture of the strong form of square from the intermediate form of square.
-In Section \ref{sec-proof-other-main results} we prove other results and give applications to spheres.
+In Section \ref{sec-proof-other-main results} we prove the other main result.